UFO-Tech/json-rpc-bundle/README.md

-# ufo-cms/json-rpc-bundle v.2.0.*
+# ufo-cms/json-rpc-bundle v.2.1.*
-JSON-RPC 2.0 Server for Symfony
+JSON-RPC 2.1 Server for Symfony

 The bundle for simple usage api with zend json-rpc server

+## What's new?
+* Added automatic processing of multi-requests (Butch Requests)

 ## Getting Started